-If we compare humans and dogs we’ll find that dogs have ten times as many mast cells in their skin as we do.
-That means that dogs experience a lot more itching with any kind of allergic response.
+To make matters worse, dogs have ten times as many mast cells in their skin as you do.
+And they’re spread all over a dog’s body.
+That means your dog experiences a lot more itching with any kind of allergic response.

 It’s too bad that dogs aren’t very amenable to the same kind of advice our mothers gave us.

 The good news is that there are many readily available natural topical products that will do the job well.
 In fact, you may have many of these itch fixes in your home.

-6 Remedies For Your Dog’s Itchy Skin
+6 Remedies For Your Dog’s Itching

+Calendula is a favorite first aid treatment among herbalists, and for good reason.
 It has an almost magical effect in healing wounds.
-Calendula has a more powerful ability to hinder bacteria than many antibiotics.
+And it has a more powerful ability to hinder bacteria than many antibiotics.

 The Romans coined the name calendula to reflect the herb’s blooming schedule as it would flower on the calends, or new moon, of every month.
 Officinalis refers to its official medicinal value.

 Calendula tincture diluted with water is an effective and dependable itch treatment for dogs.
 It can even help with hot spots.
 Use one part tincture to 5-10 parts water.

 You can purchase calendula tincture from a health food store or an online herbal or homeopathic supply store.
 After diluting and mixing the tincture you can apply it with a spray bottle or just pour some of the mixture on the area and rub it in.